axwaizee7/JavaLab/README.md

 ---

-20. a. write a java program to overload a method area for finding out area of a square, rectangle and circle. _(March 8)_
+20. a.
+Write a java program to overload a method area for finding out area of a square, rectangle and circle. _(March 8)_

+---

+21. a.
+Define a class Employee with member variables employee_no, name, address and a constructor method and another class Worker with data members no_of_hours and a constructor method.
+Perform required inheritance and display employee workers details (atleast 3 workers details).

+    ```java
+    class Employee{

+    }

+    class Worker extends Employee{

+    }
+    ```